Xi Jinping, Rex Tillerson urge cooperation over 'regional hotspots'

 The meeting occurred hours after North Korea claimed success in testing a new type of rocket engine.

-North Korean leader Kim Jong Un oversaw a successful test of a high-thrust engine, state-run KCNA reported early Sunday, saying the event had "historic significance" that could lead to the "new birth" of the country's indigenous rocket industry.
+North Korean leader Kim Jong Un oversaw a successful test of a high-thrust engine, state-run Korean Central News Agency reported early Sunday, saying the event had "historic significance" that could lead to the "new birth" of the country's indigenous rocket industry.

 Beijing was Tillerson's final stop on his first official trip to Asia, which also included visits to Japan and South Korea.